Palliative Care vs. Hospice Care

 Patient profile: Terminal patients with chronic pain or conditions who want to improve comfort as they approach end-of-life.

 Terminal patient or general patient?
-Terminal patients.
+Terminal patient.

 Home or facility?
 Hospice care can be provided at home or in a care facility.